Several commands allow you to check job status, monitor execution, collect performance statistics or even delete your job, if necessary.

 If you want to prevent a job from running but leave it in the queue, you can place a hold on it using the

-qhold command.
-The job will remain blocked until you release it with the
+scontrol hold command.
+The job will remain pending until you release it with the

-qrls command.
-A hold can be useful if you need to modify the input file for a job, for example, but you don’t want to lose your place in the queue.
+scontrol release command.
+A hold can be useful if you need to modify the input file for a job without losing your place in the queue.

-There are commands you can include in your batch script to collect job statistics or performance information.
+Include the following commands in your batch script as appropriate to collect job statistics or performance information.

 date command prints the current date and time.
 It can be informative to include it at the beginning and end of the executable portion of your script as a rough measure of time spent in the job.